Optimal order placement in limit order markets: Introduction

-In the present work, we adopt a simpler, more tractable approach by separating the {\it order placement} decision from the scheduling decision: assuming that the trade execution schedule has been specified, we focus on the task of filling the scheduled batch of orders by optimally distributing it across trading venues and order types.
-Decoupling the scheduling problem from the order placement problem leads to a more tractable approach which is closer to market practice and allows us to incorporate some realistic features which matter for order placement decisions, while conserving analytical tractability.
+In the present work, we adopt a more tractable approach which is closer to order routing methods used in practice, by separating the {\it order placement} decision from the scheduling decision: assuming that the trade execution schedule has been specified, we focus on the task of filling the scheduled batch of orders (a trade ``slice") by optimally distributing it across trading venues and order types.
+Decoupling the scheduling problem from the order placement problem is closer to market practice (see e.g. \cite{almgrenharts}) and leads to a more tractable approach allowing us to incorporate some realistic features which matter for order placement decisions, while conserving analytical tractability.
+Although simultaneous optimization of order timing, type and routing decisions is an interesting problem, it also appears to be intractable and its solution would likely omit details that are important for either order placement or scheduling.

-Our key contribution is a quantitative formulation of the order placement problem which takes into account multiple important factors - the size of an order to be executed, lengths of order queues across exchanges, statistical properties of order flows in these exchanges, trader's execution preferences, and the structure of liquidity rebates across trading venues.
-Our problem formulation is tractable, intuitive and blends the aforementioned factors into an optimal allocation of limit orders and market orders across available trading venues.
-Order routing heuristics employed in practice commonly depend on past order fill rates at each exchange and are inherently backward-looking.
-In contrast, our approach is forward-looking - the optimal order allocation depends on current queue sizes and distributions of future trading volumes across exchanges.
-When only a single exchange is available for execution, this order placement problem reduces to the problem of choosing an optimal split between market orders and limit orders.
+Our key contribution is a quantitative formulation of the order placement problem which illustrates how various factors - the size of an order to be placed, lengths of order queues across exchanges, statistical properties of order flows in these exchanges, trader's execution preferences, and the structure of liquidity rebates across trading venues - blend into an optimal allocation of limit orders and market orders across available trading venues.
+When only one exchange is available for execution, this order placement problem reduces to the problem of choosing an optimal split between market orders and limit orders.
 We derive an explicit solution for this problem and analyze its sensitivity to the order size, the trader's urgency for filling the order and other factors.
 In a case of multiple exchanges we also derive a characterization of the optimal order allocation across trading venues.
 Finally, we propose a fast and flexible numerical method for solving the order placement problem in a general case and demonstrate its efficiency through examples.
-Our numerical examples show that the use of our optimal order placement method allows to substantially decrease trading costs in comparison with some simple order placement strategies.